In this series, PA Raven will address the 4 goals of the Vaxxed movies leadership (1). Those goals are as follows:

 3. Increase the claim payments under NVICP for fixed benefit amounts that are currently set at 1986 levels.

-4. Allow injured parties to opt out of NVICP and file their cases in Federal Court.
+4. Allow injured parties to opt out of NVICP directly and file their cases in Federal Court.
+Currently they are required to file first and withdraw their claim in a prescribed timeframe.

 Consumers pay a tax on each vaccine that funds the NVICP.
 This is in effect a defacto premium payment.
 The existing statute of limitations serves to limt or suppress claims filed under the program, and is arbitrary considering the tax is already paid to the government.
 It can takes years to recognize a vaccine as the cause of an injury or impairment.
 The result is denial of due process under the law.
 Expansion of the Table List and payment amounts is reasonable, considering advances in the recognition of vaccine injuries, and the increasing costs of providing care to the victims.